Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Performance evaluation

-In highly imbalanced tasks like anomaly detection, evaluating the trade-off between precision and recall is critical, where the trade-off is normally obtained by adjusting the decision threshold ($\lambda$).
-In our case, the threshold is chosen from the maximum validation error on normal data and therefore varies across datasets.
-Unlike AUC-ROC, which accounts for true negatives, AUC-PR focuses solely on the positive class, making it more appropriate when anomalies are rare.
-A higher AUC-PR indicates that the model maintains high precision while achieving strong recall, reflecting effective detection performance in sparse anomaly settings.
+Given the class imbalance typical in anomaly detection tasks, we report F1 Score which gives a balanced measure of the model's accuracy considering both precision and recall.
+Moreover, to evaluate the trade-off between precision and recall, we calculate and report AUC-PR by adjusting the decision threshold ($\lambda$).
+In our setting, $\lambda$ is chosen based on the maximum validation error on normal data and therefore varies across datasets.
+Unlike AUC-ROC, which evaluates performance over both the positive and negative classes, AUC-PR emphasizes performance on the positive class.
+This makes AUC-PR more informative when anomalies are rare.
+A higher AUC-PR indicates that the model maintains high precision while achieving high recall, reflecting strong anomaly detection performance.